The Risks for Contractors of Operating as a Limited Company in Foreign Countries

 Labor Leasing Restrictions

-Another effect of a long-term engagement is running afoul of labor leasing laws in the host country.
-As an employee of your limited company, you may be viewed as being ‘leased out’ to the client, a practice that requires a leasing license in the host country.
-This is a time consuming and expensive process, often requiring a substantial deposit.
+Another effect of a long-term engagement is running afoul of labour leasing laws in the host country.
+As an employee of your limited company, you may be viewed as being ‘leased out’ to the client.
+This is a practice that requires a leasing license in the host country.
+This is a time-consuming and expensive process, often requiring a substantial deposit.

-Obviously, any one of these issues could interfere with a long-term engagement with a client overseas, and can bring unexpected costs, penalties and legal troubles.
+Any one of these issues could interfere with a long-term engagement with a client overseas and can bring unexpected costs, penalties and legal troubles.
 If you have questions about contracting in foreign countries please contact ContractorTaxation to assist you.